marekts/Projects/The Olympic Games analysis/Readme.md

 <br>

 In this notebook I highlighted three parts:
   - **Age**.
-In this part I present different information about age: how have been changing mean, min, max age through the time, in which sports the most oldest and youngest participants etc.
+In this part I present different information about age: how had been changing mean, min, max age through the time, in which sport the most oldest and youngest participants etc.
   - **Medals**.
 Which country and which sportsman got the most medals?
 In which sports?
   - **Sports**.
 Some information about different kinds of sports, as which sports were always in the Olympic Games and which is the new etc.
 <br>